 The current IPA pronouncements as set by the IPA Board of Directors are as follows:

 - Pronouncement 4: Quality Assurance Reviews

 Joint Accounting Bodies

-The IPA is one of the three professional accounting bodies in Australia.
-The three bodies have set up the Joint Accounting Bodies as a means to promote the accounting profession.
-The Joint Accounting Bodies have released a number of guides to assist members:
+The three accounting bodies in Australia have set up the Joint Accounting Bodies (JAB) as a means to promote the accounting profession.
+JAB has released a number of guides to assist members: